Magnolia Grove (Iron Station, North Carolina)

 Magnolia Grove is a historic plantation house located near Iron Station, Lincoln County, North Carolina.
-It was built about 1824, and is a 2 1/2-story, five bay by two bay, style brick dwelling with a Quaker plan interior.
+It was built about 1824, and is a 2 1/2-story, five bay by two bay, brick dwelling with a Quaker plan interior.
+The building's brickwork is laid in Flemish bond.
 It has a gable roof, sits on a full raised basement, and one-story hip-roof porches on the front and rear facades.

 It was listed on the National Register of Historic Places in 1972, with a boundary increase in 1997.